robstoll/atrium/README.md

 ```
 </code-Person>

-The simplest way of defining assertions for a property of an instance or for the return value of a method call is by
+The simplest way of defining expectations for a property of an instance or for the return value of a method call is by
 using the extension method `its`.

 <ex-its-single>